This page reviews the GDMA product.

 |Design Engineering Note|

-Design Engineering Notes provide informal and non-binding guidance that may be useful to customers and partners who are designing monitoring solutions for end user organizations.
+Design Engineering Notes are written in italics to provide informal and non-binding guidance that may be useful to customers and partners who are designing monitoring solutions for end user organizations.

 Going forward, GroundWork is likely to encourage all of it's customers to make use of GDMAs for all server monitoring regardless of the number of devices.
 This change will be enabled by slowly converting existing profiles based on SSH and NRPE to GDMA.
 The reasons for this are the following: